 Which is where chickpeas come in.
 This sweet potato soup contains chickpeas, both in the soup itself, and optionally, to top it off with these Spiced Lemon Roasted Chickpeas.
-Chickpeas, also called garbonzo beans, are very high in protein, as well as fibre, vitamins and minerals.
+Chickpeas, also called garbanzo beans, are very high in protein, as well as fibre, vitamins, and minerals.

 How to Garnish Moroccan Sweet Potato Soup

 You can use any garnish you like, or none at all.
 I used, as mentioned, spiced lemon roasted chickpeas, parsley, and lemon slices.
 If you like cilantro, it would be perfect in place of the parsley.
 Some other garnish ideas are:

 - A swirl of creme fraiche, sour cream, or Greek yogurt

 - A swirl of olive, grapeseed, or chili oil